rajnavakoti/visa-cs-assessment/README.md

 # visa-cs-assessment

-This repository meant for trade visa-cs code challenge.
+This repository meant for visa-cs code challenge.

 **Note**: Project has some additional unused dictionaries and script files.
-These are added to give the skeleton view of the automation framework
+These are added to give the skeleton view of the automation framework.

 ## Short summary
 - Dear visa-cs team,